 Many developers feel that PHP is a poorly-designed language because the creator, Rasmus Lerdorf didn’t actually design it as a language.
 PHP started as a generic solution for websites, and quickly grew into a big library of unrelated functions.

-But with PHP 7 attempting to fix many errors of the language, and with free OOP frameworks, such as Laravel, PHP is a much better language now than it’s ever been.
+But with PHP 7 attempting to fix many errors of the language, and with OOP frameworks, such as Laravel, PHP is a much better language now than it’s ever been.

 If you already know PHP, and want to stick with what you know, LAMP is a viable route as well.